Syria Says Seven Civilians Killed In Israel Damascus Strike - UrduPoint

 An AFP correspondent said the first three floors of the building had been destroyed and counted about 20 cars damaged by falling debris.

-Last week, an Israeli strike on the Mazzeh neighbourhood killed four people, including the son-in-law of the late Hezbollah leader Hassan Nasrallah, who was killed in an Israeli air strike on south Beirut last month.
+Last week, the Observatory said an Israeli strike on Mazzeh killed four people, including the son-in-law of the late Hezbollah leader Hassan Nasrallah, killed in an Israeli air strike on south Beirut last month.

 Israeli authorities rarely comment on individual strikes in Syria, but have repeatedly said they will not allow arch-enemy Iran to expand its presence.